 Where do I go to apply for a Passport?

 The York County Prothonotary’s Office accepts passport applications.
 Please visit this office’s site for more information.

-Where do I go for a concealed firearm permit?
+Where do I go for a license to carry a firearm?

-The York County Sheriff’s Office handles concealed firearm permits.
+The York County Sheriff’s Office handles licenses to carry firearms.
 Please visit this office's site for more information.

 I’m interested in purchasing a hunting, fishing or small games of chance license.
 Who handles that for the county?